grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 - Test details: general test information and load options.
 - Progress bar: test status and how much time has passed.
 - [Test summary](/results-visualization/end-of-test-summary): the test results (after test completion).

-Since k6 v0.30.0, you can completely customize the output and redirect it to a file.
+You can completely customize the output and redirect it to a file.
-You can also to save arbitrary files with machine-readable versions of the summary, like JSON, XML (e.g. JUnit, XUnit, etc.), or even nicely-formatted HTML reports meant for humans!
+You can also save arbitrary files with machine-readable versions of the summary, like JSON, XML (e.g. JUnit, XUnit, etc.), or even nicely-formatted HTML reports meant for humans!
 For more details, see the [`handleSummary()` docs](/results-visualization/end-of-test-summary#handlesummary-much

 ### Test details